zakattack9/zstoo.com/README.md

 ### TODO
 - add loading screen while preloading packages
+- test if keeping project images in public folder slows down load time
 - code split and implement lazy loading
-- convert project id's on home page to use `ProjectId` SVG
-  - remove `HelveticaBoldOutline.woff` font once converted
 - design desktop views and compatibility
 - UI testing with Enzyme and Jest
 - ensure all GSAP animations have necessary `refs` to their respective components
 - create mixins for css properties with vendor prefixes
 - move and host zaksakata.com/photogrpahy in a seperate s3 bucket
+- ~convert project id's on home page to use `ProjectId` SVG~
+  - remove `HelveticaBoldOutline.woff` font once converted
 - ~link zaksakata.com/photogrpahy under subdomain (photos.zaksakata.com)~
-- implement cleanup for gsap timelines and scrollscene objects
+- ~implement cleanup for gsap timelines and scrollscene objects~
   - **Solved: use React hook to destroy scrollscene**
   - *N/A since migration to GSAP ScrollTrigger*
-- remove all `addIndicators` from scrollscene imports before prod deploy
+- ~remove all `addIndicators` from scrollscene imports before prod~ deploy
   - *N/A since migration to GSAP ScrollTrigger*

 ### Stretch Goals